v0.7.2signed, notarised, local-first

 A chat that reads — and rewrites — your notes.

-Reference other notes with @, send the conversation to Claude, and apply the response as a patch with one click.
-Switch on edit-mode and Claude returns structured find / replace diffs you can accept individually.
+Reference other notes with @, send the conversation to Claude or a local Ollama model, and apply the response as a patch with one click.
+Switch on edit-mode and the model returns structured find / replace diffs you can accept individually.

 [[notes]] that hover.